Chauvin gets 22 1/2 years in prison for George Floyd's death

 Philip Stinson, a criminal justice professor at Bowling Green State University, said 11 non-federal law officers, including Chauvin, have been convicted of murder for on-duty deaths since 2005.
 The penalties for the nine who were sentenced before Chauvin ranged from from six years, nine months, to life behind bars, with the median being 15 years.

-"That's why the world has watched this trial, because it is a rare occurrence," said Arizona-based civil rights attorney Benjamin Taylor, who has represented victims of police brutality.
-"Everybody knows that this doesn't happen every day."
+"That's why the world has watched this trial, because it is a rare occurrence," said Arizona-based civil rights attorney Benjamin Taylor.

-Several people interviewed in Minneapolis before Chauvin's sentencing said they wanted to see a tough sentence.

-Thirty years "doesn't seem like long enough to me," said Andrew Harer, a retail worker who is white.
-"I would be fine if he was in jail for the rest of his life."

 Chauvin has been held since his conviction at the state's maximum-security prison in Oak Park Heights, where he has been kept in a cell by himself for his own protection, his meals brought to him.

-The three other officers are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.
+The three other officers involved in Floyd's arrest are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.
+They will also stand trial with Chauvin on the federal charges.
+No date has been set for that trial.

 (0) comments